- Who We Serve

 My point is, you don’t want to lose your customers.
-Doi.
+(Thanks Captain Obvious.)
 Looking at this through the lens of customer experience, the solution is actually pretty straightforward, even though it’s not always simple.

 About this time last year, I wrote an article titled Six Steps To Customer Experience Improvement.
 And while each of these steps has multiple components, all of which we’ve proven out over the last decade, it comes down to one pretty straightforward piece of advice.